MFHT, MBTPA, CNHC Registered, Cert ECBS, Cert ITEC

 - Level 2 Rossiter System – enhanced techniques

 - Registered for Bowen Therapy and Reflexology with the CNHC, the Complementary and Natural Healthcare Council, which is the government sponsored UK voluntary regulator for complementary healthcare practitioners.
-The register is approved as an “Accredited Register (AR)” by the Professional Standards Authority (PSA) which is an independent body accountable to parliament who set up the AR scheme in 2012 to offer enhanced protection for anyone seeking health and social care services that are not statutorily regulated.
+The Professional Standards Authority (PSA) has approved the CNHC register as an “Accredited Register (AR)”.
+The PSA is an independent body accountable to parliament who set up the AR scheme in 2012 to offer enhanced protection for anyone seeking health & social care services that are not statutorily regulated.

 - Member of the Federation of Holistic Therapists, a professional therapist association who ensure their practitioners are qualified, professional and insured.
 The FHT also provide national standards in training and Continuing Professional Development and members adhere to a strict Code of Conduct.